Edmund Percival: Life

 He was born in Hinckley in central England on 10 November 1907, the son of Elizabeth Martha Whittaker (1879-1949) and her husband, Albert Henry Percival (1877-1959).
-He was educated at King Edward VII Grammar School at Coalville and studied chemistry at the University of Birmingham, graduating in 1928 with a BSc with first class honours.
+He was educated at King Edward VII Grammar School at Coalville in Leicestershire, and studied chemistry at the University of Birmingham, graduating in 1928 with a BSc with first class honours.
 After a year at McGill University in Canada (1929/30) under Prof Harold Hibbert, then further research in Birmingham with Sir Norman Haworth, where he was his senior research assistant, he gained his first doctorate (PhD) in 1932.

-He began lecturing at the University of Edinburgh in 1933 receiving a second doctorate (DSc) in 1938.
+He began lecturing at the University of Edinburgh in 1933, receiving a second doctorate (DSc) in 1938.
 In 1941 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Pickering Kendall, John Edwin MacKenzie, Thomas Robert Bolam and David Bain.

-He was an air raid warden during World War II.
+He volunteered as an air raid warden during World War II.

 He became a Reader in Chemistry in 1948.

 He died in Edinburgh on 27 September 1951 aged 43, and is buried in Liberton Cemetery, Edinburgh, along with his grandmother.